 Technology has always relied on the theory of gradual upgrades.
 When we talk about television (TV) evolution, one thing that immediately comes to our mind is the new curved TVs that have taken the markets by storm.
 The major TV manufacturers are betting big on curved screens by claiming that Curved TVs offer a better viewing experience than flat TVs.

-Since the curved TVs are still in a pretty nascent stage, we thought we should let you know about our personal experiences of using them so that you don’t have to decide solely based on the plus points the popular advertisements show to you.
+Since these TVs are still in a pretty nascent stage, we thought we should let you know about our personal experiences of using them so that you don’t have to decide solely based on the plus points the popular advertisements show to you.

 What is a Curved TV?

-As anyone can easily guess, Curved TV is the television that has a curved screen instead of a common flat one.
-The curved TVs have screens that are spherical in construction.
-However, instead of having a complete sphere which would need your entire room, and of course, a new architect to design the construction of your drawing room, the Curved TVs have the monitors that are just bent to a certain extent so that they resemble part of a spherical tube.
+As anyone can easily guess, Curved TV is a television that has a curved screen instead of a common flat one.
+They have screens that are spherical in construction.
+However, instead of having a complete sphere which would need your entire room, and of course, a new architect to design the construction of your drawing room, these TVs have monitors that are just bent to a certain extent so that they resemble part of a spherical tube.

 The main claim in support of creating curved monitors is that a curved screen is a more natural shape to offer a good viewing experience as our round eyes’ peripheral vision is also curved to some extent.
-The supporters and manufacturers of curved TVs pointed towards more immersive experience, due to filling up more of our field of view apart from offering a wider viewing angle.
+The supporters and manufacturers pointed towards a more immersive experience, due to filling up more of our field of view apart from offering a wider viewing angle.